Stronger Models are NOT Stronger Teachers for Instruction Tuning: Which Models are the most effective teachers for instruction tuning?

 \subsection{Empirical Evaluation}

 This section evaluates the instruction-following capabilities of models fine-tuned over datasets whose responses are generated by various response generators.
 By default, we utilize the Magpie-100K dataset as our primary instruction set.
 Figure \ref{fig:main-base-response-eval} provides a comprehensive overview of the AP across different base models and response generators, and the detailed benchmark scores of AE2 and AH are deferred to Table \ref{table: full results} in Appendix \ref{appendix: detailed benchmark scores}.
+Evaluations on larger base model (Llama-3.1-8B) with different response generators are presented in Table \ref{tab: large base models} in Appendix \ref{appendix: larger base model}.
+We analyze the effect of data randomness on average performance in Table \ref{tab: data randomness}.

 We observe that the Gemma-2 and Qwen2 families consistently demonstrate superior performance across all base models evaluated.
 Notably, \textbf{Gemma-2-9b-it} and \textbf{Qwen2.5-72B-Instruct} emerge as the two best response generators, as evidenced by their consistently high AP scores.
 In addition, we report the following key findings.